Tajinderpal Singh Toor

 Tajinderpal Singh Toor (born 13 November 1994) is an Indian shot putter.
-A two-time Olympian, Toor has represented India at the 2020 Tokyo Olympics and 2024 Paris Olympics.
-He is a two-time Asian Games champion.
-Toor is also a two-time Asian champion in both outdoor and indoor championships.
-He holds the national record with a throw of 21.77 m and the Asian Games record with a throw of 20.75 m.
+He is a two-time Asian Games champion, and a two-time champion at both the Asian Championships and the Asian Indoor Championships.

-Early life
+Early and personal life

-Toor was born on 13 November 1994 in Khosa Pando village in Moga district, Punjab.
+Toor was born on 13 November 1994 in Khosa Pando village in Moga district, Punjab, India.
 Hailing from a family of farmers, he switched from cricket to shot put at the insistence of his father.
+After completing his Bachelor of Physical Education at the Malwa College of Physical Education in Bathinda, he joined the Indian Navy in 2015 under the sports quota and served as a Chief petty officer.
+In 2024, he was appointed as a Deputy superintendent of police (DSP) in the Punjab Police.